 Surgery may help ease discomfort, improve function, and repair damaged joints.
 In rare cases, your doctor may recommend surgery to repair damage to your tendons or even to replace a joint.

 Managing PsA will require regular visits to your doctor.
-Your doctor will likely want you to come in every few months or a few times a year to monitor your PsA.
+They will likely want you to come in every few months or a few times a year to monitor your PsA.
 The number of times you see your doctor varies depending on the severity of your condition and the specific medications you’re taking, as medications have different monitoring schedules.

 Regular visits to the doctor may include: